Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The Seller’s Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Seller’s Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Also, in addition to these, your business may need to register for additional items.
+Your business may also need to register for additional items.
 For more information, check out our guide to California business licenses.

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
+When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.

-Failing to verify this information may put the liability of paying California sales taxes on the seller.
-It’s also important to note that a seller could end up with a misdemeanor charge if they issue a resale certificate in order to avoid collecting sales tax from a buyer.
-This charge can come with a fine of $1,000 to $5,000 and/or imprisonment for up to one year.
+Failing to verify this information may result in the seller being liable for California sales taxes.
+It’s also important to note that a seller could be charged with a misdemeanor if they issue a resale certificate to avoid collecting sales tax from a buyer.
+This charge can result in a fine of $1,000 to $5,000 and/or imprisonment for up to one year.

 Before accepting a resale certificate, a seller should: